TheHelpersOrganization/the_helper_flutter/README.md

-# Simple authentication flow using Flutter & Riverpod
+thub# Simple authentication flow using Flutter & Riverpod

 This is the completed example project based on this tutorial: